Meet the people of

 Lorraine teaches many styles of yoga therefore her classes are accessible to everyone, regardless of age, ability or background.
 Her Vinyasa classes are woven with theme and intention, to inspire and transform.
 They are creative and intelligently sequenced, blending together mindful movement that is strengthening, dynamic, and fun.
 Yin Classes place a strong focus on meridian theory and mindfulness.
 As Lorraine is also a trained massage therapist, massage balls are often used in class to further aid myofascial release and stimulate acupressure points.
 Lorraine believes in a functional approach to yoga, therefore although alignment direction is provided in all classes; she encourages students to listen to their bodies and do what they feel is appropriate and safe.

-Jasmine Brand-Williamson
+• Jasmine Brand-Williamson | she/her

 Despite being surrounded by yoga from a young age, it took her many years to connect with the practice on a deeper level.
 Like many, she began practicing regularly when life outside became challenging.
 Sweating it out at hot yoga became the best kind of medicine.